jneo8/clickhouse-setup/README.md

 Now you can see if it success setup or not.

-## Cluster
+## Setup Cluster

+This part we will setup

+- 1 cluster, with 3 shards
+- Each shard has 2 replica server
+- Use ReplicatedMergeTree & Distributed table to setup our table.

+### Cluster

-For cluster, let's see docker-compose.yml first.
+Let's see our docker-compose.yml first.

 ```
 version: '3'